Flamenco/stackeditpro/Features.md

 ### Frontmatter Extension
 Format and edit frontmatter.

-Frontmatter a YAML markdown header between `---` and `---<newline`.
-It is used to configure the following markdown document.
+Frontmatter a  Markdown header written in YAML, and contained between `<start-of-file>---` and `<start-of-line>---<empty-line>`.
+It is used to configure the  Markdown document.

 ## Folder Overview
 We now display a folder overview, shown when a folder is selected in the navigator.